 The Quest 2 also has numerous intelligent battery management systems in place to maximise battery life both in the headset and the controllers.
-This includes settings to send the Quest 2 to sleep when it's not in use and a nifty system which automatically turns controllers on when you put the headset on and pick them up.
+This includes settings to send the Quest 2 to sleep when it's not in use and a nifty system that automatically turns controllers on when you put the headset on and pick them up.

 Still, like the Quest, the Quest 2 can only manage between two and three hours of use before it needs charging.
 Both headsets are charged via a USB-C cable and the Quest 2 can reach full charge in around 2.5 hours.

-We thought a lot of the Oculus Quest when we first reviewed it and we have a lot of good things to say about the Oculus Quest 2 for similar reasons.
+We thought a lot of the Oculus Quest when we first reviewed it and we have a lot of good things to say about the Meta Quest 2 for similar reasons.
 Both headsets are surprisingly capable considering they don't need a PC to run, with impressive tracking, excellent visuals and a great line-up of games to play too.